5660 Greenwood Plaza Blvd, Suite 445 Greenwood Village, CO 80111

 How Much Does Citizenship Cost?

+The total cost of applying for U.S. citizenship includes the citizenship application fee as well as the cost of the biometric appointment.
 The N-400 application for citizenship costs $640, and the biometric appointment costs an additional $85.

 What Happens If You Fail the Citizenship Test or Interview?

-The silver lining for individuals who do not achieve citizenship on their first application is that they will receive feedback from USCIS outlining the areas where they must improve in order to pass on their next application.
+The silver lining for individuals who do not obtain citizenship on their first application is that they will receive feedback from USCIS outlining the areas where they must improve in order to pass on their next application.
 There are many resources available to help prepare for the citizenship application, including our citizenship lawyers at Barringer Law Firm.

 CONTACT US TODAY